 Another important distinction to make when analyzing mutual fund returns, as well as the performance of other investment securities, is the difference between the return on investment and the return of the investment.
 Return on investment (ROI) is the actual return realized by the investor.
 Return of the investment is the return of the investment itself.
 These returns can be different and are often confused.

-For example, if you DCA into a stock mutual fund during any given year and the stock market is crashing during that time frame, your ROI will be higher than the annual return.
-This is because the annual return calculates the change in price, or NAV in the case of a mutual fund, from the beginning of the year to the end of the year.
-Most investors don’t make a lump sum investment on Jan.
-1; they make periodic investments throughout the year.
+For example, if you use DCA for a stock mutual fund during any given year—and the stock market is crashing during that time frame—your ROI will be higher than the annual return.
+This result is because the annual return calculates the change in price—NAV in the case of a mutual fund.
+It runs from the beginning of the year to the end of the year.
+However, most investors don’t make a lump-sum investment on January 1.
+Instead, they make periodic investments throughout the year.

-When you DCA monthly during a year the market is crashing, you’ve made purchases every month at progressively lower NAV, which means any decline in value is not the same as it would be if you made one lump sum investment, just before the crash began.
+When you DCA monthly in a year where the market is crashing, you’ve made purchases every month at progressively lower NAV, which means that any decline in value is not the same as it would be if you had made one lump-sum investment just before the crash began.